-Letter of guarantee is a written contract that the bank issues on behalf of its customers who enter a sale agreement to buy the goods from a supplier.
-It provides assurance to the supplier that they will receive the payment even if the customer of the bank defaults.
+A letter of guarantee is a written contract that the bank issues on behalf of its customers who enter a sale agreement to buy the goods from a supplier.
+It assures the supplier that they will receive the payment even if the customer of the bank defaults.
 To get the letter of guarantee, the customer has to apply for it.
 When the bank feels comfortable with the risk, they charge the customer an annual fee for backing them with the letter of guarantee.

 Basics of the Letter of Guarantee